General Information

 Prerequisite courses completed more than 10 years ago are not normally considered for credit as part of the admission application and will need to be repeated.
 As each situation is unique, students can request a review of prerequisite courses they have completed more than 10 years ago by contacting the College directly.

 Applicants must have a minimum average of 70% to be considered for admission.
 Acceptance into the PharmD program is based on the calculated post-secondary Admission Average (60% of admission decision), a Test of Critical Skills (30%) and the Personal Video Interview (10%).
-Currently, up to 90 candidates are admitted; up to 14 may be non-residents of Saskatchewan (including both out-of-province and international students).
-A maximum of four Saskatchewan resident spaces are reserved for Saskatchewan Indigenous students who self-declare and complete verification of Indigenous membership/citizenship (see specific information below).
-One Saskatchewan student may be admitted under special circumstances or for compassionate reasons.
+Currently, up to 90 candidates are admitted; up to 9 may be non-residents of Saskatchewan (including both out-of-province and international students).
+Up to 15% of the Saskatchewan seats are reserved for Saskatchewan Indigenous students who self-declare and complete verification of Indigenous membership/citizenship (see specific information below).
+One Saskatchewan resident may be admitted under special circumstances or for compassionate reasons.
 Applicants applying for admission under special circumstances or compassionate reasons must provide appropriate documentation by March 15 for review and these applicants are considered on a case-by-case basis.
 This position may not be filled every year.

 Nutrition Academic Requirements

-To be considered for admission to the B.Sc.(Nutr.) program in September 2024, applicants must have completed at least 30 credit units of course work at the university level by April 30, 2024, including the following courses or their equivalents
+To be considered for admission to the B.Sc.(Nutr.) program, applicants must have completed at least 30 credit units of course work at the university level by April 30 of the year of admission is desired, including the following courses or their equivalents:

 • 6 credit units General Biology (with lab) (BIOL 120.3 and 121.3 at U of S)